Hp2240/Hp2240/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an e-commerce store that enables users to create, find, update, and delete orders.
+- 🔭 I’m currently working as a Data Analyst, building dashboards, automating data pipelines, and driving insights for e-commerce performance.
-- 🌱 I’m currently learning Javascript, HTML, CSS, MERN.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hyeree-park94/)
 - ⚡ Fun fact: I was a professional dancer.